 - Well-defined - The project given to participants must have a clearly defined problem statement and specific proposed solution.

 - Feasible - Administer the goals of the projects considering the limited time that the participants would have.
-At the end of the event, they should emerge out of the challenge feeling that they have accomplished and learnt new things.
+At the end of the event, they should emerge out of the challenge feeling that they have accomplished and learned new things.

 - Led by an expert - Always have a stakeholder or a subject matter expert mentor the project so that he/she can drive the project realistically.